EduarddoEscobar/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used to get the path and/or the url.
+This can be used to go to multiple different urls that will show slightly modified content like an item page in a shop.
 1. How would you explain form validation to someone who has never programmed before?
+    Validation is making sure that what you tell me is something that makes sense and if it doesn't I will tell you that it doesn't make sense.
 1. In 1-2 sentences, define end to end testing.
+    End to end testing is testing everything that the application can do.
+To do this you test real user scenarios, making sure errors messages come up, and making sure everything works as intended.

 ## Instructions